Volatile markets can be stressful. Strategic planning can ease the impact.

 Opportunity to Double Down

-We all know that we should buy investments that we believe in long-term.
-So, if you believed in a security at $50, you should love it at $40.
-Not only is there an opportunity to buy something at a lower price, there is the bonus that when you double down you get back to the break-even point faster.
+If we believed in a security at $50, we loved it at $40.
+When you double down, buy an equal number of shares of the same stock, you get back to the break-even point faster.
 When you buy the same number of shares at $40 as you did at $50 then the security only needs to make it back to $45 for you to hit break-even.

 Tax Loss Harvesting

-I wrote recently on taxes related to investing.
-I recommend you read it for information on tax management.
-Here, I’ll revisit tax loss harvesting as it relates to market volatility.
-Current tax laws allow us to reduce capital gains by our capital losses.
+I write often on taxes related to investing.
+I recommend that you read a few of those blogs for information on tax management.
+Here, I’ll summarize tax loss harvesting as it relates to market volatility.
+Currently, tax laws allow us to reduce taxable capital gains by our capital losses.
 The wash-sale rule prohibits investors from trading in the same or “substantially identical” security 30 days before or after the sale of a security at a capital loss.
 Otherwise, the IRS may disallow your tax write-off.

-If you are using an asset allocation model program chances are that you are on a regular rebalancing strategy.
-Since asset classes don’t all move in the same direction at the same pace a portfolio can become out of balance from its original strategy.
-When the asset class percentages are brought back in line the classes that have gained the most are sold and the proceeds purchase the asset class that has gained the least or even lost value.
+Asset allocation models are to be rebalanced regularly, usually quarterly, bringing the model back to its original percentages.
+Since asset classes don’t all move in the same direction at the same pace a portfolio can become out of balance.
+Assets are sold from the classes with percentages higher than the models calls for and used to buy assets in the classes with lower percentages thereby bringing the assets back in line with the model.
 It’s a planned “buy low, sell high” event.
-In times of excess volatility the percent of asset class representation can become exaggerated.
-It may do you good to do an unscheduled reallocation to hit a bonus buy low, sell high event.
+In times of excess volatility the percent that an asset class represents can become exaggerated.
+In an event of sudden increased volatility in between regular scheduled rebalancing, it may do you good to do an unscheduled reallocation to hit a bonus buy low, sell high.

 Historically, when the stock market goes down people turn to dividend stocks to earn something while waiting for growth to return.
 Obviously, more buyers would slow the decline of those stocks during a volatile sell-off.
+Most companies pay dividends quarterly.
 An added bonus happens when you are reinvesting your dividends.
-It’s like dollar cost averaging with your dividend payments purchasing shares at regular intervals.
+You’ll earn more dividends each quarter as you accumulate more shares.
 You’ll get paid to wait for the recovery and have more shares with which to recover.